-As it would be excessively burdensome to calculate the sales price of these supplies, the dealer may calculate the sales price of the transferable bulk supplies by using a reasonable estimate which reflects the sales price.
-For example, the separate charge for these supplies can be listed on the invoice as a percentage of the total bill or some other reasonable estimate which reflects the sales price of these items.
+As it would be excessively burdensome to calculate the sales price of various shop supplies, the dealer may calculate the sales price of the supplies by using a reasonable estimate that reflects the sales price.
+For example, the separate charge for these supplies can be listed on the invoice as a percentage of the total bill.